April film

 On the walk back from the Meadows I had one photo left on my roll.
 Looking around for candidates, I spotted a random cone left next to a tree.
 I walked past it but something was nagging my mind about it, so I went back and took this photo.

 The other film camera I used in April was my Nikon Zoom 310 AF 35mm point and shoot.
 I've enjoyed using this camera.
-It's small enough that it's easy to carry around; the zoom gives you a bit more versatility for composition; it's also been fairly reliable and usually the pictures are in focus and properly exposed.
+It's small enough to carry around easily; the zoom gives you a bit more versatility for composition; it's also fairly reliable and the pictures are usually in focus and properly exposed.
 The downsides are: it's quite noisy for a 'discreet' camera; you can't expect much from the autofocus (it struggles with small things); and, even when the photos are in focus, they're not particularly sharp.
 But those things don't matter too much if you accept this camera for what it is: a snapshot camera.
-If you want analogue snapshot photos with a soft, nostalgic glow, this is a great and affordable little camera to do that job.
+If you want something to carry everywhere for impromptu analogue snapshots, this is a great, affordable little camera to do that job.

 I also took it round the Botanics one day.
 I visited the alpine gardens for the first time in a while - these had been temporarily closed until recently.
 A taste of what's to come when the big glasshouse reopens (I'm looking forward to that!).